IDP or British Council – Which One should you Go for?

 • Test Marking pattern in IDP and BC

-Well, the Speaking and Writing sub-tests are marked by an examiner while Listening and Reading (being computer based) are marked clerically.
-So, your IELTS score can get hit accordingly in Speaking and Writing sub-tests if you don’t prepare appropriately.
+Well, the Speaking and Writing sub-tests are marked by an examiner, while the Listening and Reading sub-tests (being computer-based) are marked manually.
+So, you’re affected if you don’t prepare appropriately for the Speaking and Writing test.
+Choosing the IELTS Test Centre is a Pain for Some Candidates…

 Author: visasabroad